MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 - In the menu, tap Reset Application, wait 15 seconds and check again.
 - Restart the phone, wait one minute and check again.
-- Make sure the wrist sensor is charged.
+- Make sure the sensor is charged.

 #### How to Clean